Newport Arch

-Newport Arch is a 3rd-century Roman gate in the city of Lincoln, Lincolnshire.
+Newport Arch is a 3rd-century Roman gate in the Newport district of the city of Lincoln in Lincolnshire, England.
 It is a Scheduled monument and Grade I listed building and is reputedly the oldest arch in the United Kingdom still used by traffic.

 History

-The arch was remodelled and enlarged when the city, then Lindum Colonia a Roman town, became capital of the province Flavia Caesariensis in the 4th century.
-Though unique in the United Kingdom, it is nevertheless one of many original Roman arches still open to traffic, other examples being two gates through the city walls of the Roman town of Diocletianopolis (now Hisarya, Bulgaria), as well as numerous examples in Turkey.
+The arch was remodelled and enlarged when the city, then the Roman town Lindum Colonia, became capital of the province Flavia Caesariensis in the 4th century.
+Though unique in the United Kingdom, it is nevertheless one of many original Roman arches still open to traffic, other examples being two gates through the city walls of the Roman town of Diocletianopolis (now Hisarya, Bulgaria), as well as numerous examples in Anatolia.

 As the north gate of the city, it carried the major Roman road Ermine Street northward almost in a straight line to the Humber.

 From Romano-British Buildings and Earthworks by John Ward (1911):